Divorcing a Sociopath Husband or Wife

-When divorcing a sociopath, use the tools available to you for legal, financial and emotional support
+When divorcing a sociopath, use tools available to you for legal, financial and emotional support.

-An experienced, caring and knowledgable divorce lawyer is a great ally when divorcing a sociopath
+An experienced, caring and knowledgeable divorce lawyer is a great ally when divorcing a sociopath

 A mental health professional may help you manage divorce's complex emotions when divorcing a sociopath